 The butterfly path on Jiannan Road is near the MRT Jianna Road Station Exit 1, you may start from Beian Road, Lane 745, trekking past Zhengyuan Temple to get there.
 The pathway is abundant in wildlife.
 From the butterfly path, you can enjoy a great view overlooking the Taipei basin, as well as watching various kinds of butterflies, such as white, hairstreak and swallowtail butterflies fluttering in the trees.

 This trail has become a popular venue for nearby residents doing their morning exercises.
-And the night scenery of Jiantan Mountain Trail has always been popular, and not without reason.
+The night scenery of Jiantan Mountain Trail has always been popular, and not without reason.
 Located at a high altitude in the midst of a bustling city, coupled with airplanes flying low across the night sky above, the ambiance it generates always creates excitement and anticipation; the place has thus become a popular hangout for young couples and students.
 What adds to the allure, are the delicacies of Shilin Night Market, and it is no wonder that the trail has more hikers during the nighttime than daytime!

 The Martyrs' Shrine, located on Beian Road was built in 1969 and covers a large area.
 More than 33, 000 square meters of grass fields surround the structure, and protected by the neighboring mountains it breathes a serene atmosphere which even more emphasizes its solemn and stately character.Worth mentioning is the military police officers who guard the main gate, and who have been rigidly trained to stand like expressionless statues.
 Tourists alike are amazed at this display of composure and flock to see the ceremonial changing of the guards.